Mild weekend with a chance of rain Sunday

 This weekend will remain mild and become increasingly humid.
-We are on the weather watch for some steady (perhaps heavy rain) from Tropical Storm Nate Sunday night into Tuesday morning.
+We are on the weather watch for some steady (perhaps heavy rain) from what is currently Hurricane Nate Sunday night into Tuesday morning.
+Before it reaches us, it'll weaken significantly, so it's safe to say we're not getting a hurricane here in Connecticut from Nate.

 Saturday may start off cloudy with a warm front nearby.
 Then as it lifts through Connecticut skies will turn partly cloudy and it will become warm and increasingly humid.
 High temperatures will rise into the upper 70s to near 80 degrees.